GSTR 3 Return Filing

 Interest and Late Fee

-In the following table, details of interest and late fee payable by the taxpayer will be auto-populated.
-The taxpayer must provide details of interest of late fee payment made under the heads of IGST, CGST, SGST and Cess.
+In the following table, details of interest and late fees payable by the taxpayer will be auto-populated.
+The taxpayer must provide details of interest on late fee payments made under the heads of IGST, CGST, SGST and Cess.

 Refund Claimed from Electronic Cash Ledger